r-thomson/Discord-Custom-Emoji-Counter/README.md

 A bot for [Discord](https://discordapp.com) that counts the usage of custom emojis.
 Built with [Discord.js](https://discord.js.org/).

-In order to run this, you must create a `config.json` file.
+## Setup

+1. Clone the project and install dependencies  with `npm install`
+2. Create a `config.json` file in the project directory.
 The format for this file is as follows.
 ```
 {
     "token": "your bot token",
-    "messageLimit": 2000
+    "messageLimit": 5000
 }
 ```
+3. Start the bot with `npm start`

+## Usage

+To invoke the bot on a server, just @mention the bot while it is running.

+The bot can only scan for messages on channels that it has permission to read.